Yakkity Yak: Characters

+Telecast

-Yakkity Yak debuted on Teletoon in Canada on 4 January 2003, with the last episode airing on 28 January 2004.
+Yakkity Yak first premiered on Teletoon in Canada on 4 January 2003, with the final episode's airing on 28 January 2004.
 It also aired on BBC Kids.
-In the UK it aired on CBBC.
-In Australia, it aired on Nickelodeon and Network 10, and would later air on ABC, ABC1, and ABC3.
-In the United States, it briefly aired on Nickelodeon, from 9 November 2003 to 4 September 2004.
+In the United Kingdom, it aired on Nickelodeon.
+In Italy, it previously aired on Nickelodeon and Canale 21.
+In Australia, it aired on Nickelodeon and Network 10, and would later air on ABC.
+In the US, it briefly aired on Nickelodeon, from 9 November 2003 to 4 September 2004.
 It was later run on the Nicktoons channel starting from 22 May 2004 until 23 September 2007.
 The show also aired on Nickelodeon in Latin America and Europe.

 Episodes

 The episode list is listed by production code, not by airdate.

 Awards

 The show was nominated for a Leo Award for "Best Musical Score" in 2004.